premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 <blockquote>

-- The ArrayList collection in C# is very much similar to the Arrays data type.
+- The ArrayList collection in C# is very much like the Arrays data type.
 The major difference between them is the **dynamic nature** of the non-generic collection ArrayList.
 - For arrays, we need to define the size i.e. the number of elements that the array can hold at the time of array declaration.
 But in the case of the ArrayList collection in C#, this does not need to be done beforehand.
 Elements can be added or removed from the Array List collection at any point in time.

 </blockquote>